valgrindCTF/website/src/posts/odyssey.md

 Odyssey was a hard fullpwn box from HTB business CTF 2026.

-The public surface was only a Node/Express web app on port `3000`, but the box slowly unfolded into a full internal Windows domain:
+The public surface was only a Node/Express web app on port `3000`, but the box slowly unfolded into a full internal Windows domain, TL;DR:

 - WebAuthn logic bug -> admin session
 - LaTeX render file read -> diagnostic token leak